pkutaj/pkutaj.github.io/_posts/2019-11-09-HSTR-REST-short-history.md

 * ROY FIELDING: The Dissertation 2000
     * Architectural Styles and the Design of Network-based Software Architectures
 * Goal: create a standard so that any server could talk to any other server in the world
-* Roy Fielding was with the web from the beginning (authored HTTP and URL) and his disertation in the midst of tbe dot-com bubble burst revolutionized the way we use the web today, as shown in <https://www.crummy.com/writing/speaking/2013-RESTFest/>
+* Roy Fielding was with the web from the beginning (authored HTTP and URL) and his dissertation in the midst of the dot-com bubble burst revolutionized the way we use the web today, as shown in <https://www.crummy.com/writing/speaking/2013-RESTFest/>

 ### The 4 pillars of REST: U.S.CLIS.CACHE
 * REST has 4 principles U-S-CLIS-CACHE
 * U for Uniform Interface:
     * always HTTP verbs
     * always URI as resources
-    * always HTTP repsonse with a status and a body
+    * always HTTP response with a status and a body
 * Stateless
     * each request is self-descriptive and self-contained for the server to process it
 * Client-Server
     * clear boundaries between roles of requestor and responder
 * Cachable
-    * unless denoted, client can cache any representation
+    * unless denoted, a client can cache any representation
     * statelessness makes this possible
 * REST is anti-SOAP
 * REST is resource-based